I Keep Coming Back to Trello After Trying Top Alternative Planning Tools

 Time management, productivity and projects are HOT topics so it’s natural that software folks have created a TON of tools – each one claiming to be the holy grail.
 I admit it – searching for the one “perfect” tool is part of why I keep searching and testing!
 I KNOW better and yet I keep looking. 😄

-I believe that Trellois the easiest to get started with and is flexible in how it’s setup and is used by different people.
+I believe that Trello is the easiest to get started with and is flexible in how it's setup and is used by different people.
 That simplicity mixed with power is why I’ve done webinars and live chats about Trello.
-L like Trello so much I created my Mightier Marketing with Trello training course.
+I like Trello so much I created my Mightier Marketing with Trello training course and also the 10-day Kick Your Biz in Gear with Trello Challenge.
 I want to share what I’ve learned and how I use Trello with my other busy solopreneurs so they can get it to work for them.
 So, they can do more in less time, market more consistently, and pull in awesome clients more consistently.

 Whichever tool you choose to use – use it consistently.
 Use it to keep yourself – and your marketing – on track and moving forward.
 Keep your thoughts clear, your actions simple and repeatable.
 You'll find your mojo that way.